chris-wolcen/PoE-Tweaker/README.md

 #### Launcher
 Handy function allowing to quickly launch the game with different sets of command line parameters.
 Also allows to create a desktop shortcut with selected set of parameters.

+#### Drop Rights
+Allows to run the game without Administrator privileges (works with desktop shorcut creation too!).
+This method utilizes WinAPI functions to create a process with restricted (Normal User) token.

 #### Sounds
 Allows to actually DISABLE (not only mute) selected sounds.